 In France, many experiments were done and led to the manufacturing of soft paste porcelain.
 The first French porcelain manufactures, under aristocratic patronage like Saint Cloud or Chantilly, were created in the first middle of the 18th century.
 They all produced at that time soft paste porcelain.

 By the 1760s, kaolin had been discovered near Limoges.
 This was the beginning of the French true porcelain manufacturing.
 Even, the Sèvres royal manufacture took the lead in European porcelain design, developing its aesthetics with constant new forms and decorations.
 In parallel, Limoges also became a major place for porcelain in France, with up to 30 manufactures in the 19th century.

 Today, the excellence of the French porcelain remains recognized worldwide.
 In Sèvres, the manufacture still produces porcelain, respecting the ancestral techniques.
 This is also a museum with a collection of 50,000 masterpieces from all parts of the world and all periods.
 In Limoges, a dozen of centuries-old manufactures operate like Bernardaud, Haviland, Deshoulières, Royal Limoges.
 There are also hundreds of independent ceramists all around France, mastering porcelain techniques and materials.
 In a delicate balance between heritage and innovation, they pursue the French porcelain production and transmit their know-how.

-To end, let’s answer a frequent question: is ceramic the same thing than pottery?
+To end, let’s answer a frequent question: is ceramic the same thing as pottery?
 Actually no: pottery refers specifically to receptacles for cooking or for storage.
-A pottery is in ceramic but ceramic is not always a pottery.
-You got it?
+A pottery is in ceramic, but ceramic is not always a pottery.